gilleskern/uwa-bootcamp-project1/README.md

 - Run the playbook, and navigate to Kibana (http://137.135.13.56:5601/app/kibana#/home) to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
-The playbook file is [install-elk.yml](https://github.com/gilleskern/uwa-bootcamp-project1/blob/main/Ansible/install-elk.yml)
+  - The playbook file is [install-elk.yml](https://github.com/gilleskern/uwa-bootcamp-project1/blob/main/Ansible/install-elk.yml)
 - Where do you copy it?
-You need to copy it into the /etc/ansible directory.
+  - You need to copy it into the /etc/ansible directory.
-- Which file do you update to make Ansible run the playbook on a specific machine? you need to update the hosts file (/etc/ansible/hosts)
+- Which file do you update to make Ansible run the playbook on a specific machine?
+  - You need to update the hosts file (/etc/ansible/hosts)
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
   - You create two different sections inside the host file one for the webservers and one for the ELK server.
   - Each section contains a name in square brackets (i.e. [webservers] or [elk])